All Episodes

 Yeah, yeah, I heard that.

-My promise, problem with this is from what I read that Newt said we're going to accept their premise.
+My promise, problem with this is, from what I read that Newt said, we're going to accept their premise.

-Even though he says he's there's no proof and he's not convinced that there's global warming in man-made, we still have to be in the debate.
+Even though he says there's no proof and he's not convinced that there's global warming in man-made, we still have to be in the debate.

-Well, when I see him on the air with Nancy saying what he said, I I get the idea that he's for it.
+Well, when I see him on the air with Nancy saying what he said, I get the idea that he's for it.

-Well, that's proponent of it.
+Well, that's the opponent of it.

-The power of the pictures, he's appearing with her, accepting her premise.
+He's appearing with her, accepting her premise.

-That's yeah, I know.
+Yeah, I know.

 And that's why he had to issue the statement.